-Last Thursday and Friday, Danny & Andi joined Enterprise Nation on one of their #GoGlobal Missions.
-The mission was to Dublin, Ireland and was designed to help people in the food industry.
+Last Thursday and Friday, Danny & Andi joined Enterprise Nation on one of their Go Global Missions.
+We went to Dublin, Ireland on a mission that was designed to help people in the food industry.
 We work with a few foodies so we wanted to ensure our expertise was up to date.

 We arrived in Dublin and met up with around 35 businesses on Thursday morning for the event.
 After a quick freshen up at the very nice boutique O’Callaghan Davenport hotel, we were whisked away by our lovely Welsh coach driver Danny to visit a few of the worlds biggest social media giants.

 As Friday was aimed at delegates pitching their products to some of the worlds biggest food suppliers, Danny and I decided to sample some of the delights of Dublin & did a bit of shopping & sightseeing.
 We arrived back in time to have a chat with founder of the New Covent Garden Soup Co John Stapleton, drink some Guinness & have a final chat with some of the new connections we made.

-It was such a worthwhile event for us. as a relative startup ourselves in the capacity of our team, we had a lot to reflect on. getting your story right as a brand is something that cropped up on a few occasions.
+It was such a worthwhile event for us.
+As a relative startup ourselves in the capacity of our team, we had a lot to reflect on.
+Getting your story right as a brand is something that cropped up on a few occasions.
 You may be great at what you do, but a brand is a story.
 Getting people to engage and follow your story is half the battle.

-We would like to thank Emma, Harriet, Dan and the team for a fantastic & hugely informative trip & hope to GoGlobal again soon!
+We would like to thank Emma, Harriet, Dan and the team for a fantastic & hugely informative trip & hope to Go Global again soon!

-follow the #GoGlobal buzz on twitter
+follow the #GoGlobal buzz on twitter.